More people have been to space

 Do I just want to sit on the sidelines and watch others doing exciting things?
 Never, I want to be out there challenging the norm and setting new ideas of what is possible.
 Changing the perceptions of what we can do as we get older.

-Life is for living - "get busy living or get busy dying" - ok, so that's a quote from the Shawshank Redemption, one of my favourite films, but it's so true in life too - time to craft your own adventure.
+Life is for living - "get busy living or get busy dying" - ok, so that's a quote from the Shawshank Redemption, one of my favourite films, but it's so true in life too - it's time to craft your own adventure.

 Rowing Crew - Victoria Jeffs